Exhibition Stadium: CNE Grandstand

+The new building seated 22,000, 6,000 more than the previous grandstand.
+The building held two dining halls that could seat 1,000, a 1500 ft2 Exhibition Hall, electric plant and storage facilities.
+It was designed by firm Marani and Morris, and built by Piggott Construction.
+It had a large 300 ft-wide stage and three radio rooms for broadcasting.
+The roof had a total of 300 floodlights and spotlights.
+The roof was specially designed to provide no place for pigeons to roost.

 Expansion for CFL football

 When the Toronto Argonauts moved from Varsity Stadium for the 1959 season, a smaller CA$650,000 bleacher section was added along the south sideline.
 In this form the stadium seated 33,150.

 The inaugural game at the renovated Exhibition Stadium was an exhibition interleague game between the hometown Toronto Argonauts of the Canadian Football League (CFL) and the Chicago Cardinals of the National Football League (NFL) on August 5, 1959.
 The game was the first time an NFL team played in Toronto.
 It was also the first NFL–CFL exhibition match held since the establishment of the CFL in 1958, and marked the beginning of a three-year, four game exhibition series between the leagues.

 When the 58th Grey Cup was played at the stadium in 1970, Calgary Stampeders coach Jim Duncan described the condition of the natural-grass surface as "a disgrace."
 In January 1972, Metropolitan Toronto Council voted 15–9 to spend $625,000 to install artificial turf.
 The vote passed despite five councillors changing their vote to oppose the motion, because the cost had increased from a previous estimate of $400,000.
 Two months later, contracts totalling CA$475,000 were approved to install the AstroTurf, with work to be completed by June, in time for the start of the Toronto Argonauts' 1972 season.